THIS YEAR WE WELCOME BACK A FULL 500KM EVENT EQUESTRIAN TEAM!!

 Riders rendezvous with the back-up vehicles at the 7.2km mark and then head east along the unpleasantly rough and broken Junction Gate road for a distance of 9.4kms whereupon the route turns north just beyond a low-level bridge.
 This turning at the day’s 16.5km mark is often missed and it is well worth paying attention to the GPS/mobile phone.

-After the turn off at the 16.5km mark (see para 3 above), the next 9kms along another section of broken tar is an almost unrelenting climb through some nondescript farmland which eventually gives way to Clearwater Estate’s well-tended Macadamia orchards and manicured tea fields.
+After the turn off at the 16.5km mark, the next 9kms along another section of broken tar is an almost unrelenting climb through some nondescript farmland which eventually gives way to Clearwater Estate’s well-tended Macadamia orchards and manicured tea fields.

 The Eastern Border Road is crossed at the day’s 25.8km mark where the route begins an almost unbroken descent for 7 kms through some degraded eucalyptus plantations before reaching the broad gravel of the Rusitu access road.
 Here riders can opt to RV with the heavy vehicles (see para 3 above)

 A small track on the left bank of the river leads to a relatively confined but level area where the hydro pipeline crosses the river.
-Riders may choose to camp there or backtrack the 2kms to the fork and then head east for approximately 1.7kms to the hydro station, which also offers a secure and pleasant area in which to camp.
+Riders may choose to camp there or, if prior arrangements are made with ARDA, carry on for a further 2.8kms to the derelict workshops of the Rusitu Valley Coffee Estate.
+The workshops area offers a level and more spacious area to camp.

 DAY 5: Distance 38.9 kms